Zenlytic/metrics_layer/docs/docs/3_connection_setup/connecting.md

 2. Github repo
 3. Looker API

-Granite gets this information by looking for a `profiles.yml` file (similar to [dbt](https://www.getdbt.com)) in the `~/.granite/` directory by default.
-You can change this directory by specifying the `GRANITE_PROFILES_DIR` environment variable.
+Metrics Layer gets this information by looking for a `profiles.yml` file (similar to [dbt](https://www.getdbt.com)) in the `~/.metrics_layer/` directory by default.
+You can change this directory by specifying the `METRICS_LAYER_PROFILES_DIR` environment variable.
 Now let's look at examples of each type

 ### Local repo